nile-v/ai-interview-generator/README.md

 If you used AI tools during development, document them here for transparency:

-**Tool Used:** [e.g., GitHub Copilot, v0.dev, Cursor, ChatGPT, Claude]
+**Tool Used:** [Google Gemini API,chatgpt]

 **Purpose:** [What you used it for]
-- Example: "Generated boilerplate React components"
-- Example: "Debugging assistance for async functions"
-- Example: "Code review and optimization suggestions"
+- Generate role- and topic-specific interview questions
+- Evaluate user answers and provide professional feedback
+- Calculate pass probability
+-
 **Key Prompts Used:**
-- "Create a REST API endpoint for user authentication"
-- "Debug this async function that's causing race conditions"
-- "Optimize this database query for better performance"
+- Generate adaptive interview questions
+- Honest evaluation without sugarcoating
+- Feedback with scoring per question

-**Percentage of AI-generated code:** [Approximately X%]
+**Percentage of AI-generated code:** [20-25%]

 **Human Contributions:**

-- Architecture design and planning
-- Custom business logic implementation
-- Integration and testing
-- UI/UX design decisions
+App architecture and UI design
+Streamlit integration and multi-step interface
+Scoring aggregation and result display logic
+Project documentation

 *Note: Proper documentation of AI usage demonstrates transparency and earns bonus points in evaluation!*